 WE ARE XPER FOR YOUR COATING XPERIENCE

-The MONOCAL technology was developed during the thesis of A. Mattiuzzi in the Laboratory of Prof. I. Jabin (Laboratory of Organic Chemistry, ULB).
-This research was developped in collaboration with the team of Dr. C. Lagrost and Dr. P. Hapiot (Université Rennes 1) and the laboratory of Prof. O. Reinaud (Université Paris-Descartes).
-The MONOCAL technology was first developed onto gold and carbon surfaces and was then extended to various surfaces and nanoparticles.
+The X4C technology was developed during the thesis of A. Mattiuzzi (CEO of X4C) in the Laboratory of Prof. I. Jabin (CSO of X4C) (Laboratory of Organic Chemistry, ULB).
+This research was developped in collaboration with Dr. C. Lagrost, Dr. P. Hapiot (Rennes 1 University) and Prof. O. Reinaud (Paris-Descartes University).
+The X4C technology was first developed onto gold and carbon surfaces and was then extended to various surfaces and nanoparticles.
 The technology was patented in 2012.
 After that, I. Jabin and A. Mattiuzzi obtained a public grant "FIRST Spin-Off” (2012-2015) for the creation of the X4C company in the Walloon Region.